 It turned out that Maddy had gotten her foot tangled around the umbilical cord 3 times, and each time she dropped lower into my hips, it would put pressure on the cord and basically cut off her supply of blood and oxygen, which is why her heartbeat had been so low.
 But we got her out in time, and I avoided a c-section with that crazy pushing.

 I didn’t get to hold her until hours later.
 For the next couple of hours, the doctors were working to stitch me up.
 All that pushing had resulted in some SEVERE tearing.
 Andrew got to come in while I was being stitched up, and I know (from pictures) that he got to hold our baby girl for awhile.
 I apparently got to call my mom after I was stitched up, but I don’t remember this at all.
 That beautiful picture of me holding her?
 I don’t remember the moment at all.
 This not remembering thing, along with the lack of opportunity to have done skin-to-skin contact and all those bonding things I wanted to do after she was born, was (and still is), really really hard for me.
-I spent the rest of the day I gave birth in this weird haze, knowing that I loved this baby girl laying in the bassinet next to my bed, but not really believing I was her mother.
+I spent the rest of the day I gave birth in this weird haze, knowing that I should feel love for this baby girl laying in the bassinet next to my bed, but not really believing I was her mother.
 Just kind of weirdly detached.